Habitat

 • Traffic light measure

-Make tracking and billing legal Centred
+Legal centred tracking and billing

 Our lawyers used to rely on separate software to track and bill their work.
 These tools were overly complex and, more importantly, not tailored to legal workflows.